1953 VFL Lightning Premiership

 The 1953 VFL Lightning Premiership was an Australian rules football knockout competition played entirely on Tuesday, 2 June.
 It was played on the same day as Elizabeth II's Coronation between rounds 6 and 7 of the Victorian Football League's 1953 season with all games played at the MCG.
-This was the sixth time a lightning premiership had been contested in the VFL.
+This was the sixth time a Lightning premiership had been contested in the VFL.
 It was contested by the 12 VFL teams who competed in the 1953 VFL season.
 A total of 36,715 people attended the competition.
-Richmond won its first Lighting Premiership competition defeating St Kilda in the final by 14 points.
+Richmond won its first Lightning Premiership competition defeating St Kilda in the final by 14 points.